Perez Perez v. USA

 Upon learning her children had not made it out of the port of entry, their mother, Ms. Medina Navarro, left the medical facility where she was awaiting surgery to inquire at the port of entry for her children.
 At first, officers denied having the children in custody.
 More than 12 hours after her children were first taken into custody, Ms. Medina Navarro received a call that C.B.P. had her son in custody with a girl who was not her daughter, and was told she could come pick up her son.
 Though Ms. Medina Navarro took additional documents to prove the identity of her daughter, officers did not release J.A.M. to her mother until after J.A.M.’s interview with the Mexican consulate the following day, 33 hours after she was first taken into custody.

 The family filed administrative Federal Tort Claims Act complaints.
 CBP denied the claims in full on September 29, 2021, and the family filed suit on March 21, 2022.
 The government filed a motion to dismiss for lack of jurisdiction or motion for summary judgment, which was denied on July 21, 2022, and subsequently filed an answer to the complaint on August 4, 2022.
 On September 28, 2022, the court held a case management conference where settlement negotiations broke down.
-Discovery is currently underway with depositions occurring in January and February 2023.
+Discovery was completed and a bench trial was held beginning on March 19, 2024, and completed March 22, 2024.

 Counsel: Law Offices of Joseph M. McMullen